Written by Mor Dionysius Jacob Bar Salibi Metropolitan of Amid (Diarbakir) (d.1171)

 Chapter 25 Why did God not make man love His servitude by nature?

 We say, had He done that He would have oppressed free will and freedom, and man would have lacked these two.
-Furthermore, nature would have been found to be in bondage.
+Furthermore, nature would have been found to be in bondage, that’s possibly the wrong term to use, I mean bondage in the sense of restriction and being restricted to do something.
 For example, fire would not start by its own will, and so would the sun, which, revolves and shines its light.
 The same would be true for all the creatures yoked under command, they would have had no freedom, and no goodness, and would have received no reward for their deeds.

 Chapter 26 How was Satan killed, sin removed, and death nullified?